How Can Noise Cancelling Headphones Help with ASD and Autism

 An autistic person who’s hypersensitive to sound finds it difficult to cope with “normal” levels of noise.
 Distant traffic, a washing machine in the basement, the ticking of clocks or even the constant hum emitted by many electrical appliances can become distractions too obvious to be ignored.
 Sounds like closing doors that are perfectly acceptable for most people can be unbearably loud or frightening.
 All of this can have a huge impact on every aspect of life.
 The sufferer is unable to relax, or even to sleep properly – many people with ASD suffer from sleep disorders because they’re constantly woken by sounds.
 Concentrating on a task becomes almost impossible.
 Interacting with others, already a challenge for many autistic people, is made more difficult – it can be impossible to separate out conversations from other noises, even ones that seem much quieter.

 Many of the behaviors associated with autism sufferers turn out to be coping strategies for hypersensitivity to sound.
-For example children who repeatedly cover their ears are often protecting themselves from noises that they find distracting or unpleasant.
-Children who make humming sounds may be trying to mask background noise.
+For example those who repeatedly cover their ears are often protecting themselves from noises that they find distracting or unpleasant.
+Or those who make humming sounds may be trying to mask background noise.
 The problem is that while these strategies can be effective at dealing with the hypersensitivity they often cause their own issues, usually to do with social interactions.

 Standard strategies for coping with hypersensitivity include avoiding situations with loud or confusing noise, such as parties and crowded areas, which can be overwhelming.
 Soundproofing or even moving home can deal with traffic noise to a large extent.
 Unfortunately there’s no practical way to eliminate the lower level background noise that’s part of modern life.
 On the other hand it can be mitigated, and the simplest way of doing that is to give the affected person a way to block it out.
-Organizations like the UK’s National Autism Society recommend using earplugs or headphones to block distracting sounds, and many people have found it to be effective.
+It is often recommend to use earplugs or headphones to block distracting sounds, and many people have found it to be effective.
 There are limitations though, and many people are now finding that noise-cancelling headphones are a more effective solution.

 Noise-cancelling headphones were first developed in the 1950s for the aviation industry; engine noise and vibration, especially in the helicopters that were becoming more common, could make it extremely difficult for pilots to understand radio and intercom messages.
 Later they were adopted with music lovers who wanted to listen without distractions.
 They have now become much more popular and widespread, as well as more affordable.
 They work by detecting incoming sounds and emitting a signal with an opposite phase that basically cancels out the external noise.
 This means music can be played at a lower volume because there’s no need to drown out the background.
 Another advantage that users quickly discovered was that they make it easier to sleep in noisy environments, such as an airliner cabin; by cancelling out most or all of the distractions the wearer can sit in virtual silence despite the noise of the engines and other passengers.
 It’s this capability – removing ambient noise – that makes them effective for people with hypersensitivity.